Of Course I Still Love You, Falcon: New SpaceX Ship Ready to Catch Rockets

-For this try, SpaceX’s new drone ship "Of Course I Still Love You" will be waiting.
-It takes over the role originally held by "Just Read the Instructions," the company’s first autonomous vessel.
-The names of both ships are a nod to the Iain M. Banks novel "The Player of Games."
+SpaceX's second drone ship is dubbed "Of Course I Still Love You," a nod to a ship from the Iain M. Banks novel "The Player of Games."

 In January, Falcon’s hypersonic grid system ran out of hydraulic fluid, causing the rocket to smash awkwardly into the drone ship’s deck.
 The second outing, in April, was much closer, with the rocket coming down nearly vertical as intended.
 However, lag in the vehicle’s engine system doomed the attempt, as explained by SpaceX in a recent update: